UniMath/agda-unimath/src/structured-types/central-h-spaces.lagda.md

 A {{#concept "central pointed type" agda=Central-Pointed-Type}} is a [pointed type](structured-types.pointed-types.md) such that the map `ev_pt : (A → A)_{(id)} → A` from the connected component of the identity function is an equivalence.
-Note that every type of endofunctions is an H-space.
+Note that every type of [mere identity endomorphisms](foundation.mere-identity-endomorphisms.md) is an H-space, and therefore it follows that every central pointed type is also an H-space.

 ## Definitions